Machiry/machiry.github.io/_pages/research.md

 author_profile: true
 ---

-My research, in general, has an applied flavor --- where a principled solution is customized to the underlying domain to achieve both practical and (mostly) formal guarantees.
+My research, in general, has an applied flavor.
+Specifically, a principled solution is customized to the underlying domain to achieve both practical and (mostly) formal guarantees.

 ## Embedded Systems Security
 ____